 This guide gives details on the information you need to provide to claim an expense.
-For more general information about expenses, visit the Expenses section of the Playbook.
+For more general information about expenses, visit the Getting things you need section on expenses.

 We create expenses using Xero.
 There is an Expenses section on the page after you log in where you can see details of your expenses.
 If you’re expensing something new, you can go straight to the form.

 To create an expense, you add all the receipts related to it to Xero, and submit them together as a claim.
-If you don’t have receipts, you’ll need to talk to Vanessa.
+If you don’t have receipts, you’ll need to talk to the People team.

 Each receipt requires the following details: